-The West Coast of Thailand joins the Andaman Sea, which soon becomes The Bay of Bengal and The Indian Ocean.
+Liveaboard diving in Thailand can be fantastic as the West Coast of Thailand joins the Andaman Sea, which soon becomes The Bay of Bengal and The Indian Ocean.
 For this reason alone, the coastal seas are clearer and cleaner than the Gulf of Thailand.
-Thailand’s west coast is home to the world-famous islands of Phuket, Phi Phi and Similans.
+Thailand’s west coast is home to the world-famous islands of Phuket, Phi Phi and Similan Islands which can be great for liveaboard dive trips.
 There are hundreds of kilometres of coastline from the border with Myanmar in the north and Malaysia in the south.
 Pristine beaches, tropical paradise islands, and coral reefs are very much the norm all along this western coast.
-Because of this, tourists come in their droves from all over the world to enjoy sunsets over the sea’s horizon, and activities in the sea and on beaches.
-And on Thailand’s west coast is where the scuba diving is best.
+Because of this, tourists come from all over the world to enjoy sunsets over the sea’s horizon, and activities in the sea and on beaches.
+And on Thailand’s west coast is where the scuba diving is best as here you will find some of the best dive sites in the world.
 This is mainly due to the life and habitats underwater being better thanks to The Indian Ocean providing a constant supply of food and more.
 Unlike in The Gulf of Thailand, where circulating currents keep most of the water & species in the same area, the west coast is fed & cleaned by a vast amount of water.
 Therefore, not only is the water clearer, it is also common for large pelagic species to visit.
 Whale Sharks and Manta Rays are the most popular species to hope to see when scuba diving in Thailand, but there are many more exciting fish, reptiles and invertebrates.
 The west coast of Thailand has several areas to enjoy some fantastic scuba diving, some of which are in tourist hotspots.
 Visitors need to decide what they want from a scuba diving holiday in Thailand, and there’s always a sacrifice to be made.
 Choosing the best dive sites may involve having to sleep on a diving liveaboard boat or travelling far out to sea.
 Although there are many great dive sites near to land which can be visited on day trips, these may be crowded with other divers, or not offer the chances to see something special.
 Then of course there’s the financial cost to think about.
 Choosing the right part of Thailand is just the start of planning your diving holiday.